 Orange County First Offense DUI Attorney

-Repeat DUI defendants face far more serious consequences than first-time defendants, however, this does not mean that first-time defendants simply get a slap on the wrist.
-The consequences of a DUI conviction are serious–even for first-time defendants.
-If you have been charged with DUI, seek legal representation at once.
-Let the attorneys at The Law Offices of Todd Landgren aggressively fight to reach a favorable outcome in your case.
+Repeat DUI defendants face far more serious consequences than first-time defendants, however, this doesn’t mean that first-time defendants simply get a slap on the wrist.
+The consequences of being convicted for a DUI is serious–evenif you are a first-time defendant.
+If you have received a DUI charge, seek reputable legal representation at once.
+Let our attorneys at The Law Offices of Todd Landgren aggressively fight to reach a favorable outcome in your case.

 What Are The DUI Laws in California?

 The legal BAC limit is 0.08%, which means drivers that have BAC levels above this limit are considered intoxicated.
-However, it’s important for drivers to know that you can be arrested for DUI even if your BAC level is below 0.08%.
+However, it’s important for drivers to know that you can be arrested for DUI with a BAC level under 0.08%.

-The law states that it is illegal to operate a motor vehicle while under the influence of alcohol.
+The law states that it is illegal to operate a motor vehicle if you are under influence of alcohol.
 This definition of DUI seems simple, but many drivers do not understand the meaning of “under the influence.”
 The term “under the influence” means that a driver’s physical or mental abilities are so impaired because of alcohol consumption that he is no longer capable of safely operating a vehicle.